Turning Back Pain and Sciatica Upside Down

 Dialogue with Your Doctor

 Like anything that can affect your health, talk to your doctor before you start using an inversion table.
 This is important because certain medications and health conditions may make using an inversion table unsafe.
-Your doctor may recommend against inversion table therapy if you are obese, or have a detached retina, fracture, glaucoma, heart condition (circulatory problem), hernia, implanted device, middle ear or eye infection, osteoporosis, are pregnant, or have a spinal injury.
+Your doctor may recommend against inversion table therapy if you have obesity, a detached retina, fracture, glaucoma, heart condition (circulatory problem), hernia, implanted device, middle ear or eye infection, osteoporosis, are pregnant, or have a spinal injury.
 There may be other medical conditions not listed that your doctor may view as a contraindication.

 Getting Started with Inversion Therapy